mytch444/mlm/README.md

 these are the build in functions.

 (+ n n)
-	takes any number of args, takes type of first.
+	takes any number of args, takes type of last.
 (- n n)
-	take any number of args, take type of first.
+	take any number of args, take type of last.
+(* n n)
+	works the same as -
+(/ n n)
+	wors the same as -
 (= a b)
 	works with all types.
 (> a b)